Skip to content

 public string $type = 'error';

-public function mount(string $type = 'info')
+public function mount(string $title)

 {